Compact Elliptical Trainers: Top 3 for Apartment

 Bowflex Max Trainer M9

-The Bowflex Max Trainer M9 is a unique hybrid machine that combines elements of an elliptical and a stair stepper, offering an incredibly efficient and intense full-body workout with a surprisingly compact vertical footprint.
+The Bowflex Max Trainer M9 is a unique hybrid machine combining elements of an elliptical and a stair stepper, offering an incredibly efficient and intense full-body workout with a surprisingly compact vertical footprint.
 Its innovative design focuses on high-intensity interval training (HIIT), allowing you to burn calories quickly while being gentle on your joints.
 The M9 features a 10-inch HD touchscreen display that integrates seamlessly with the JRNY adaptive fitness platform, providing personalized coaching, guided workouts, and entertainment options.
 While its movement path isn’t a traditional elliptical stride, it engages more muscles, particularly the core and upper body, making it an excellent choice for those seeking maximum results in minimal time.

 Sunny Health & Fitness SF-E902S Magnetic Elliptical